dimitri-edel/pp2/README.md

 - A score tracking system
 - The ability to play against the computer
 ### IMAGES
+All the images were free and I gathered them from various providers, whose names are listed in credits.
+Only two of the images I drew myself, because it was simple.
+I drew the paper sheet icon and the home icon.
 I downloaded the restart icon from freeiconspng.com and then used it as a template for the home button.
 ### LAYOUT

 #### Home page